keeperofkey/BrainStation/reports/unit_3/spendmsmart_4.md

 ## SCOPE

-> \[!NOTE\]
-> Instructions: Determine the scope of your plan, including all affected systems and stakeholders.
-You can refer to the example below and if appropriate, modify the scope as appropriate to your organization.

 This Incident Response Plan applies to our networks, systems, and data, and stakeholders (for example, employees, contractors, 3rd party vendors) that access them.
 Members of the organization who are part of the Cyber Security